Firefly: The Unification War - Volume 2

 Release Date: December 17, 2019

 No matter your side in the Whedon scandal, it’s a good time to pick up a Firefly comic.
-This volume followed four story lines including Zoe, Mal captured by Boss Moon, flashbacks to the Unification War, and the gang trying to figure out what the hell is going on.
-Although bouncing around did feel a bit disjointed, Greg Pak was able to create suspense points to keep me motivated to go back to each story line.
+This volume of the Unification War series followed four story lines including: Zoe fighting her past, Mal captured by Boss Moon, flashbacks to the Unification War, and the gang trying to figure out what the hell is going on.
+Although bouncing around did feel a bit disjointed, Greg Pak was able to create suspense points.
+This kept me motivated to go back to each story line.

 This volume could all be broken down into loyalties of love and loss and how one goes about showing it.
 The Serenity crew are not saints and never have been.
 They are trying to survive on the opposing side of a totalitarian regime, which means doing what you need to do.
 However, we find that there is an honor amongst thieves.

 I loved how the colors in this series were able to bounce me from present to past with the flip of a page.
-McDaid and Costa really thought about how complicated the lines would be and added the red ambience to not only denote the history and war but the terror and devastation also.
+McDaid and Costa really thought about how complicated the lines would be.
+They added the red ambience to not only denote the history and the Unification War but the terror and devastation also.

 Beware - Spoilers ahead!